-Native integration (sometimes called point-to-point integration or in-house integration) refers to built-in methods for connecting applications that enable seamless data exchange without the need for external connectors (or integrations), such as third-party software or middleware.
+Native integration (sometimes called in-house integration or point-to-point integration) refers to built-in methods for connecting applications that enable data exchange without the need for external connectors (or integrations), such as third-party software or middleware.

-Many powerful platforms, including Salesforce, Google, Microsoft and Shopify, provide their own marketplaces featuring many optimized integrations which are colloquially called “native.”
-An integration between Zoom and Google Calendar provides a native-like user experience: the integration is found on Google’s Workspace Marketplace and is subject to a review process by Google which regulates use of user data, misleading or offensive content, scams and other potentially objectionable elements.
+Many platforms, including those offered by Salesforce, Google, Microsoft and Shopify, provide their own marketplaces featuring many optimized integrations which are colloquially called “native.”
+An integration between Zoom and Google Calendar provides a native-like user experience: the integration is found on Google’s Workspace Marketplace and is subject to a review process by Google that regulates use of user data, misleading or offensive content, scams and other potentially objectionable elements.

 Native integrations of this sort are designed to be as seamless as possible, available within an application’s standard interface.
 They are, in a sense, out-of-the-box solutions to connect two applications.